kosi-libs/Kodein/README.md

 #### Provider binding

-This binds a type to a provider function.
-A provider function is a function that takes an argument of a defined type and that returns an object of the binded type.
-It's like a factory, but without arguments.
+This binds a type to a provider function, which is a function that takes no arguments and returns an object of the binded type.
 Each time you need an instance of the binded type, the function will be called.
 For example, here is a binding that creates a new 6 sided `Dice` entry each time you need a `Dice` instance: